Bem-vindo à página oficial da Assembleia da República

 European Economic and Social Committee

-It brings together three groups: "Employers", "Workers" and "Diversity Europe", thereby creating a bridge between the EU institutions and civil society organisations in the Member States.
+It brings together three groups: 'Employers', 'Workers' and 'Diversity Europe', thereby creating a bridge between the EU institutions and civil society organisations in the Member States.

 Its role is to encourage European society to play an active role in EU policies and to issue opinions to the Council, the Commission and the European Parliament on its own initiative or at their request.
-The Committee is an integral part of the EU decision‑making process and it must be consulted before decisions on economic and social policy are adopted.
+The Committee is an integral part of the EU decision making process and it must be consulted before decisions on economic and social policy are adopted.

-The members of the Economic and Social Committee are not bound by any instructions of the Member States that nominate them.
+The members of the Economic and Social Committee are not bound by any instructions of the Member States who nominate them.
 They perform their functions with complete independence, in the general interest of the Union.
 The number of members of the EESC is proportional to the population of each Member State, as follows:

-Germany, France, Italy: 24
+Germany, France and Italy: 24

 Poland and Spain: 21